joaopgrassi/combguid-benchmarking/README.md

 This experimentation is completely based on this article: [Benchmarking Index Fragmentation With Popular Sequential GUID Algorithms](http://microsoftprogrammers.jebarson.com/benchmarking-index-fragmentation-with-popular-sequential-guid-algorithms/).

 The article compares the index fragmentation of a custom Comb Guid implementation taken from NHibernate's codebase (https://stackoverflow.com/a/25472825/2689390).
-This implementation is quite popular online and the author wanted to see how it performs regarding SQL index fragmentation.
+This implementation is quite popular online and the author wanted to see how it performs compared to other methods of Guid generation regarding SQL index fragmentation.
 I dug into the code of several databases drivers for .NET and many of them seem to be using the same algorithm.
+The article shows that the NHibernate's Guid generation results are very bad reaching 91.66% index fragmentation for clustered indexes.

+This repo contain a different Comb Guid implementation and the goal is to run the same type of benchmark as in the article so we can find out how good or bad it performs.

 ## Results (Localdb for now)